Hecate2/Ignareo-ISML-auto-voter/README.md

 - Submitting your vote

   Now we are to POST your selected characters, along with the voting_token and the captcha recognition result.

-Here I am not going to introduce how to generate the data to be posted.
+  Here I am **not** going to introduce how to generate the data to be posted.
 It was just some simple but tedious work implemented with `charaSelector.py` that defines which character at what probability to vote for.
+Civil users may ignore the details in `charaSelector.py`.

+  Military voters can debug `charaSelector.py` using the sample webpage (`.htm` file).
+Make sure you do understand the structure of the webpage and my codes. <u>**You should always edit your `charaSelector.py` and check it very carefully for each match.**</u> Note that **<u>you are never guaranteed to win even if you cast billions of correct votes, because ISML operators select the winner mostly according to their own preference</u>**.

   ``````python
   requests.post("https://www.internationalsaimoe.com/voting/submit",data=the_data_generated_by_you)